mdn/content/files/en-us/learn/forms/other_form_controls/index.md

 Visually, the text entered wraps and the form control is by default resizable.
 Modern browsers provide a drag handle that you can drag to increase/decrease the size of the text area.

-The following screenshots show default, focused, and disabled `<textarea>` elements in Firefox 71 and Safari 13 on macOS, and Edge 18, Yandex 14, Firefox 71, and Chrome 79 on Windows 10.
+The following screenshots show default, focused, and disabled `<textarea>` elements in Firefox 71 and Safari 13 on macOS and in Edge 18, Yandex 14, Firefox 71, and Chrome 79 on Windows 10.

 ![The default, focused, and disabled \<textarea> element in Firefox 71 and Safari 13 on Mac OSX and Edge 18, Yandex 14, Firefox and Chrome on Windows 10.](textarea_basic.png)